Joseph Anton von Simbschen: Coalition Wars

 At the outbreak of the War of the First Coalition in April 1792, he came to the Italian Mediterranean coast as quartermaster-general of the Lombard Army under feldzeugmeister Joseph Nikolaus de Vins.
-On 9 December 1795 he was formally given the rank major-general, originally receiving it in 22 May 1794.
+On 9 December 1795 he was formally given the rank major-general, originally receiving it on 22 May 1794.
 Until 1795 he organized the battles of Dego, Monte Settepani and Loano as Chief-of-Staff, and he also led the conquest of the fortifications of Rivièra di Ponente, San Giacomo, Vado, Finale and Madonna della Neve.
 On 24 June 1795 he maintained his position with Giuliano Torrente on the Ligurian coast.
 In 1796, he participated at Wetzlar (15–16 June), Kirchheim, Friedberg (Hesse), Limburg an der Lahn and Neuwied.
 He successfully defended Mainz from the French, then pushed them back at Wiesbaden and took over Diez and Bingen.
 He led the reserve corps in 1797, participating at Limburg, Wiesbaden and Königstein, and finally stopped French looting of Frankfurt am Main.
 The War of the First Coalition ended in the collapse of the Coalition and French victory.

 In the War of the Second Coalition, he distinguished himself commanding an independent corps at Liptingen-Stockach (25–26 March 1799), then advanced to Kehl, the Rhine and drove the enemy out of Rottweil, Offenburg and Freudenstadt.
 At Stein, he crossed the Rhine with the vanguard of Archduke Charles and witnessed the battles at Winterthur and Andelfingen.
 On 7 June 1799, he took part with his troops in the First Battle of Zurich.
 After the unification with the Russians under Marshal Suvorov, he covered his retreat.
 Simbschen defended the canton of Uri, fought for the Devil's Bridge and then returned to Glarus through Graubünden.
 With the patent of 6 March 1800, he was promoted to field marshal-lieutenant on 10 September 1799 and acted as inspector of the German imperial troops.
 In the winter campaign of 1800, he commanded a detachment corps of 10,000 men in the area of Bamberg and Forchheim.
 He threw back the enemy troops under division general Augereau at Höchst, Spessart, Geroldshofen and Pommersfelden.
 He then defeated a French division under general Duhesme at Neunkirchen am Brand, covered the Upper Palatinate and lifted the siege of Würzburg.

 In 1805 he served as a major-general in Italy, and between 29 and 31 October he commanded the right wing under Archduke Charles in the Battle of Caldiero.
 On October 28, 1805, general Heinrich von Bellegarde ordered him to defend the trenches on the heights of Colognola Alta.
 Zimbschen had under him the command of 8 infantry regiments, 5 border guard battalions and 8 squadrons.
 In the battle against the French-Italian Army under marshal Massena, he successfully defended the entrenchments from Belfiore di Porcile to Ilasi for three days against the stubborn attacks of general Molitor's French division.